Chezvivian/Chezvivian.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a PhD graduate at Renmin University of China.
-I am working on projects focusing on the cognitive process of translation.
-In my latest research, I am using eye-tracking and keystroke-logging techniques to investigate the impact of multimodal information on translators' cognitive load.
+Hi, I have recently obtained my PhD degree from Renmin University of China on translation.
+In my latest research, I used methods including eye-tracking, keystroke-logging and subjective retrospection to investigate the impact of multimodal information on translators' cognitive load.

+I am a frequent user of R and Python, and am obsessed with creating automated workflows in both life and work.

+If you share the same interests, or would like to write or work with me, just reach me at chezvivian@outlook.com.

+See you there.

 ---
+Other interests:

 Sports